dataforgoodfr/batch9_sciencefeedback/README.md

 # batch9_sciencefeedback

-batch9_sciencefeedback is a microservice helpiing to retrieve expert scientists per domain.
+batch9_sciencefeedback is a microservice helping to retrieve expert scientists per domain.

 ## API